fernet/spec/README.md

     encryption
   - `now`: time to be used for the timestamp in the generated token
   - `token`: value of the token that should be generated
+  - `version`: the version of the fernet format as an integer

 - `verify.json`